Mechanical Insulation Design Guide

-The following information describes the commonly available materials used as insulation on mechanical systems.
-Note that much of this discussion summarizes information in the appropriate ASTM material specification.
-These material specifications are the responsibility of ASTM Committee C 16 on Thermal Insulation and are published in the Annual Book of ASTM Standards, Volume 04.06, available, in book or CD format from ASTM International.
-Individual standards in downloadable pdf format are also available.
+The following section describes the commonly available materials used as insulation on mechanical systems.
+The information is primarily drawn from the appropriate ASTM material specification.
+These material specifications are the responsibility of ASTM Committee C16 on Thermal Insulation and are published in the Annual Book of ASTM Standards, Volume 04.06, available in book or CD format from ASTM International.
+Individual standards in downloadable PDF format are also available.

-Note that these ASTM Standard Specifications are industry consensus standards.
+Note that these ASTM standard specifications are industry-consensus standards.
 Compliance with the requirements of these industry standards is voluntary.
-Standards become legally binding only when a government body references them in regulations, or when they are sited in a specification that is part of a contract.
-Manufactures who claim compliance to these standards are required to have the appropriate documentation supporting their claim.
+Standards become legally binding only when a government body references them in regulations, or when they are cited in a specification that is part of a contract.
+Manufacturers who claim compliance with these standards are required to have appropriate documentation supporting their claim.

 A brief discussion of imported insulation materials is appropriate.
-Ever since two catastrophic fiberglass manufacturing facility fires occurred in 2003, the importing and acceptance of foreign manufactured materials have been more amiable to all North American industry participants.
-The end-user, in many cases, does not place primary importance on where the product is made if the product meets the specification.
-There in lies a very important question, does the foreign manufactured material meet the applicable ASTM material specification?
-It may look and feel the same and is in a similar wrapper but is the composition, health and safety aspects, quality and its performance standards measured on the same basis as domestic manufactured materials?
+Ever since two catastrophic fiber glass manufacturing facility fires occurred in 2003, import and use of materials manufactured outside the United States have been more acceptable to North American industry participants.
+The end user, in many cases, does not place primary importance on where a product is made as long as the product meets the specifications.
+Therein lies an important question: Does the foreign-manufactured material meet the applicable ASTM material specification?
+It may look and feel the same, and be sold in a similar wrapper, but have its composition, health and safety attributes, quality, and performance standards been measured on the same basis as materials manufactured domestically?

-This is not suggesting that imported materials are inferior to those manufactured in the North America.
-It is simply raising a caution flag to those individuals and companies that are considering the use of imported materials.
-Are they tested and is performance being measured on the same basis?
-The burden of proof and ownership of the material ultimately lies with the end user but all channel participants involved in the decision making process will shoulder some degree of responsibility if a failure were to occur.
-A failure of any magnitude and regardless of the cause is detrimental to the industry.
+This is not suggesting that materials manufactured overseas are somehow inferior to those manufactured in North America.
+It is simply raising a caution flag for individuals and companies considering the use of imported materials.
+Have they been tested and their performance measured on the same basis as those made in North America?
+The burden of proof and ownership of the material ultimately lies with the end user, but all participants involved in the decision-making process will shoulder some degree of responsibility if a failure were to occur.
+A failure of any magnitude, regardless of the cause, is detrimental to the industry.
 Assumption of equivalence and warranty support could be costly.